 If your kids are real first-timers who won’t go much beyond beginner slopes or are competent intermediates or above, and you’re able to cope with the drawbacks then it’s certainly worthwhile considering.

 Zermatt has plethora of hotels and chalets to choose from, across a range of budgets – though like everything here it is more expensive than most other resorts.
-There are a few apartments with self-catering facilities.
+There are a few apartments and chalets with self-catering facilities, and some fully catered chalets.

 Of course one of the big reasons for coming to Zermatt is the views, particularly of the Matterhorn.
 There are many hotels that boast rooms with Materhorn views - some views are better than others.
 Of course these Matterhorn view rooms command a premium so be prepared to pay for the luxury, but if you can afford it, it's worth the extra.